Dairy Producer

 There is currently no provincial legislation regulating this occupation in Alberta.

 It is expensive to set up a dairy operation.
 Initial costs include land, buildings, meeting production quota, equipment, and cows.
-Ongoing costs include feed, veterinarian fees, breeding expenses, and labour.
+Ongoing costs include feed, veterinary fees, breeding expenses, and labour.
 There are also operating costs, such as facility upkeep, utilities, and fuel.
 Programs may be available to help with some of these costs.
-Alberta Milk’s New Entrants Assistance Program is one example.
+Alberta Milk’s New Producer Assistance Program is one example.

 There are various jobs at large dairy operations.
 Examples are general farm workers, dairy workers, milkers, calf raisers, dairy herd operators, herdspersons, assistant herdspersons, and dairy managers.
 With courses, on-the-job training, and experience, general workers on dairy farms can advance to positions with more responsibility.